MicrosoftDocs/learn/learn-pr/azure/develop-app-that-queries-azure-sql/includes/1-introduction.md

 In this module, you will:

-- Create, configure, and populate a single database in SQL Database
+- Create, configure, and populate a single database in SQL Database.
-- Configure an ASP.NET application to query the database
+- Configure an ASP.NET application to query the database.

 ## Prerequisites